Last updated: May 5, 2026

 What to do if denied, delayed, blocked, or waitlisted

 If the health plan still says no: Minnesota says you may request a state appeal within 120 days of the health plan appeal decision.
-The managed care ombudsperson can explain the process.
+Ask the managed care ombudsperson for help if the senior is in a managed care plan.

 If the problem came from a county or fee-for-service decision: Minnesota’s appeals office says a fair-hearing request usually must be in writing within 30 days of the notice, or up to 90 days if you have good cause for being late.

 If the case is delayed instead of denied: ask for the exact missing step in writing.
-Is review? the assessment? the service agreement? the worker’s background study? the payroll setup?
+Is it the assessment?
+The service agreement?
+The worker’s background study?
+The payroll setup?
 Pinning down the bottleneck often moves the case faster.

 If you are told there is no provider or no worker: ask what temporary alternatives are authorized right now, such as agency staffing, respite, homemaker, meals, or emergency backup support.
 Also ask whether the senior qualifies for another program path, like AC, EW, ECS, or Paid Leave for the working family member.